 - PFX files are also called PKCS #12

 Please note that if your certificate expires after a certain period, you would need to supply Longitude with an updated certificate which we can re-embed in the site.
 When setting up a subdomain, there is usually an option to extend the default period from 12 months to a longer period (eg, 5 years).
 We would strongly recommend extending this period to avoid an interruption on the site availability.

 Can we “gate” the content on an interactive story, by requiring visitors to input some personal information in order to proceed?

 Yes, absolutely.
 We fully understand that lead generation is a common facet of many of our client’s content campaigns, and we allow you to embed your CRM form within any part of the site.
 Given that Longitude’s terms and conditions prohibit us from processing any personal information, we ask that you create a lead generation capture form (or gate) within your CRM system, which we can then embed anywhere within the interactive story.
 Under this approach, any personal data inputted into the form is directly captured within your CRM system, without any need for Longitude to see or process that data.
 See more info on the specifics of that here, and more general insights into the pros and cons of various gating options here.

 Yes, this is a key aspect of our interactive stories.
 We use a specific tool, called Infogram, to create and embed a range of visual elements – from individual charts, to full-blown digital stakeholder decks – all of which can be embedded directly into an interactive story and/or a separate client website.
-We can provide clients with the embed code for any chart or deliverable, if required.
+We can provide clients with the embed code for these charts, if required.